pwmcintyre/sdlc/slides.md

 ## Key Takeaways

-- Software delivery is a cycle, not a waterfall {.fragment}
+- Software delivery is a cycle, not a waterfall
-- Master the tools: Git, CI/CD, cloud platforms {.fragment}
+- Master the tools: Git, CI/CD, cloud platforms
-- Agile is about people and iteration, not just process {.fragment}
+- Agile is about people and iteration, not just process
-- You'll spend more time on maintenance than greenfield {.fragment}
+- You'll spend more time on maintenance than greenfield
-- Communication and collaboration > solo coding {.fragment}
+- Communication and collaboration > solo coding
-- Keep learning, stay curious, ask questions {.fragment}
+- Keep learning, stay curious, ask questions
-- Find a company with good engineering culture {.fragment}
+- Find a company with good engineering culture

 ---